Try out the Thermal Hotspot Montecatini in Italy

 Road safety Italy / your country

-Then, in the beginning of the 20th century, the development of the spa complex of Montecatini really took off.
+Then, at the beginning of the 20th century, the development of the spa complex of Montecatini took off.
 The three original baths were the Bagno dei Merli, the Bagno Della Regina and the Bagno Nuovo.
 The latter today exists as Terme Tettuccio.
 Other baths were Terme Excelsior, Terme La Fortuna, Terme Nueve Redi, Terme Rinfresco, Terme La Salute, Terme Regina, Terme Tamerici, Terme Torretta and Terme Leopoldine.

 Read more about day trips in Tuscany: San Gimignano – Who Built the Ancient Skyline in Italy? and Best Things to Do in Florence in 3 Days out!